michaelmcandrew/civicrm-docker/docs/getting-started.md

 ### The `civicrm-base` image

-The CMS specific images are built from a `civicrm-base` image, which satisfies CiviCRM's dependecies and is built from the offical docker `php:7.1-strech` image.
+The CMS specific images are built from a `civicrm-base` image, which satisfies CiviCRM's dependecies and is built from the offical docker `php:strech` image.

 `cv` is installed at `/usr/local/bin`.